yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2022/index.md

 ## User interface and audio changes

-There are interesting quality of life changes implemented for the user interface lioncash also made the {{< gh-hovercard "9394" "SPIR-V shader backend element translatable," >}} so it doesn’t always show in English for everyone.
+We've had some interesting user interface quality of life changes implemented! lioncash made the {{< gh-hovercard "9394" "SPIR-V shader backend element translatable," >}} so it doesn’t always show in English for everyone.
 The community effort working on translation can now take the label and update it accordingly.

 {{< imgs
 	"./spirv.png| We still don’t recommend using it over GLSL, but Mesa users report they enjoy it"
   >}}

-Some months ago, with the core timing changes, we allowed users to boot games with their framerate unlocked, after continuous requests by the community.
+Some months ago, with the core timing changes, we allowed users to boot games with their framerate unlocked after continuous requests from the community.
-As it turns out, nothing changed, several games hate booting with unlocked framerates, and the support channels get their fair share of people asking why their game doesn’t want to boot.
+As it turns out, nothing changed.
+Several games hate booting with unlocked framerates, and the support channels get their fair share of people asking why their game doesn’t want to boot.
 So, simple fix, {{< gh-hovercard "9425" "unlocked framerate at boot rights denied." >}}
-The hotkey is Ctrl + U by default.
+The hotkey to toggle unlocked framerate is `Ctrl + U` by default, only a small nuisance.

 Users reported that they couldn’t record or stream their yuzu window while in windowed mode. byte[] found the cause was setting the `WA_DontCreateNativeAncestors` Qt property for all platforms, instead of just for wayland.
-{{< gh-hovercard "9461" "Issue down, streamers rejoyce." >}}
+{{< gh-hovercard "9461" "Issue down, streamers rejoice." >}}

-Discord user piplup (with a very cute profile picture, I have to add) reported that yuzu didn’t save the device name (what you would call the console) after accessing a game’s custom configuration window. german77 {{< gh-hovercard "9466" "fixed the issue" >}} (this particular setting lacked a custom configuration equivalent), and also fixed Qt 6 build issues while at it.
+Discord user piplup reported that yuzu didn’t save the device name (what you would call the console) after accessing a game’s custom configuration window. german77 {{< gh-hovercard "9466" "fixed the issue" >}} (this particular setting lacked a custom configuration equivalent), and also fixed Qt 6 build issues while at it.

 Another very nice quality of life improvement made by german77 is making yuzu {{< gh-hovercard "9467" "remember the last selected directory" >}} for `Install files to NAND…`.